What is Dewatering & Groundwater Control?

 Our installation and management teams have all been trained and qualified through rigorous in-house and external training programmes.
 With over 30 years’ industry leading experience we are well equipped to deal with the difficulties and processes typically faced when installing and maintaining dewatering and groundwater control systems.

-WJ Groundwater has always committed to investing in technology and people, and this has allowed us to lead the way in our industry sector.
+WJ UK has always committed to investing in technology and people, and this has allowed us to lead the way in our industry sector.